WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 To address these problems, COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
-Its goals are to establish open, free, and easy ways to claim attribution, add meta data, license works, mediate IP disputes, and authenticate claims of others, all in a way where there is a global agreement at the data level, without centralized control.
+Its goals are to establish open, free, and easy ways to claim attribution, add meta data, license works, mediate IP disputes, and authenticate claims of others.
+Furthermore, there should be global agreement at the data level without the need for centralized control.

 A recent, more concrete, endeavor of the group has been to write a specification for a protocol handling digital licensing of